slagnews/drag_sph/journal.md

 $$
 F_\mathrm{obj}=\frac{F_\mathrm{max}}{1-\exp{\frac{r-R}{w}}}
 $$
-with $r$ the distance of the particle to the center of the object, $R$ the object's radius and $w$ the object's boundary width, and $F_\mathrm{max}$ the maximum force of the object.
+with r the distance of the particle to the center of the object, R the object's radius and w the object's boundary width, and $$F_\mathrm{max}$$ the maximum force of the object.
 This force is directed radially outwards from the object, such that it repulses particles that come within it's radius.

 By doing this, the fluid will slow down due to drag from the central object.
 The idea of an SPH simulation is that the particles start to behave as a continuous fluid, therefore the drag should be Stokes drag:
 $$
 F = \frac{1}{2}\rho v^2 Ac_\mathrm{D}
 $$
-with $\rho$ the density of the fluid around it, $A$ the object's frontal area, $c_\mathrm{D}$ the object's drag coefficient and $v$ the velocity of the object through the fluid.
+with rho the density of the fluid around it, A the object's frontal area, $$c_\mathrm{D}$$ the object's drag coefficient and v the velocity of the object through the fluid.
 Then the change in velocity is
 $$
 \frac{\mathrm{d}v}{\mathrm{d}t}=-kv^2, \quad k = \frac{\rho A c_\mathrm{D}}{2m}.
 $$